tomeshnet/mesh-orange/README.md

 clone from upstream, however that can be a little excessive.
 The following commands will remove all the build artifacts:

-    make -C debian clean reallyclean
-    make -C boards/sun8i-h2-plus-orangepi-zero clean reallyclean
+    make clean reallyclean

-The "clean" target removes some files one-by-one from the build dir, wheras the "reallyclean" target just nukes the whole build dir - so this is kind of a belt-and-suspender approach.
+The "clean" target removes some files one-by-one from the build dir, wheras the "reallyclean" target just nukes each build dir - so this is kind of a belt-and-suspender approach.

 Using the image